javalin/website/_posts/tutorials/2022-10-30-javalin-docker-example.md

 This image can be used in a CI/CD pipeline, or it can be pushed to a registry and deployed to a remote server.
 You can also use this image to run your application locally, and it will be very easy to set up and run.

 If you want to learn more about Docker, you can check out the [official documentation](https://docs.docker.com/).

-As always, you can find the source code of this tutorial [here](https://github.com/javalin/javalin-samples/tree/main/javalin5/javalin-docker-example)